nmshd/documentation/_docs_integrate/25-requests-over-templates.md

 }
 ```

-If no Relationship exists this will trigger a process in the Request module.
-The Request module will create a new incoming Request on that we will work in the next step.
+If no Relationship exists this will trigger a process in the Enmeshed Runtime.
+It will create a new incoming Request on which we will work in the next step.
 You can observe this by long polling the incoming Requests or by waiting for the `consumption.incomingRequestReceived` event.

 The long polling is done by calling the `GET /api/v2/Requests/Incoming` route.
 You can use the query params `source.reference=<id-of-the-template>` and `status=ManualDecisionRequired` to filter only for Requests that belong to the Template you are currently working on.

-For more information about the events you can head over to the [Connector Modules site]({% link _docs_integrate/03-connector-modules.md %}) and read about the `AMQP Publisher` and the `WebhooksV2` module that are handling events.
+For more information about the events you can head over to the [Connector Modules site]({% link _docs_integrate/03-connector-modules.md %}) and read about the [AMQP Publisher module]({% link _docs_integrate/03-connector-modules.md %}#amqppublisher) and the [WebhooksV2 module]({% link _docs_integrate/03-connector-modules.md %}#webhooksv2) that are propagating events.

-If you got the Request save the `id` of the Request for the next step.
+If you got the Request save its `id` for the next step.

 ## Answer the Request

 The rejection is explained before the acceptance because you can re-do it as often if you want.
 If you accept the Request a RelationshipRequest will be sent and no new Request will be created until the RelationshipRequest is answered.
-If it is accepted the Request module will recognize the existing Relationship and will also not create a new Request.
+If the RelationshipRequest is accepted the Enmeshed Runtime will recognize the existing Relationship and will also not create a new Request.

-We therefore recommend to first reject the Request and then accept it if you want to test the full flow.
+So if you want to test the full flow, you should first reject the Request.
+After that you can create a new one, which you can accept.

-If there is no open RelationshipRequest or existing Relationship, you can trigger the creation of a new Request by [loading the Template again](#load-the-template-on-the-requestor-connector) with the same truncated reference.
+If there is no open RelationshipRequest or existing Relationship, you can trigger the creation of a new Request by [loading the Template again](#load-the-template-and-get-the-request) with the same truncated reference.

 ### Reject